 - Coriander leaves for garnish

-In a large saucepan, heat 1/2 tsp of coconut oil.
+- In a large saucepan, heat ½ teaspoon of coconut oil.
 Add the red chilies, coriander seeds, cumin, fenugreek, caraway or shahi jeera, cardamom, cloves, cinnamon, and peppercorns, and saute until they are fragrant and the coriander is slightly darker, 2-3 minutes.
 Add the poppy seeds, cashews, onions, ginger, and garlic, and continue to saute until the onions start to caramelize.

-Heat the remaining 1 tsp oil in the same saucepan.
+- Heat the remaining 1 teaspoon oil in the same saucepan.
 Add the blended paste and mix well.